sparkflows/sparkflows-docs/docs/how-to/analytical-apps.rst

 Example Analytical Apps
 +++++

-The below location contain some example Analytical Apps which can be easily imported into Fire Insights.
+The below location contain some example Analytical Apps which can be easily imported into Sparkflows.

 https://github.com/sparkflows/fire-tools/tree/main/analytical-apps